Forms and Applications

 Students must receive departmental advisor approval to take courses on a pass/fail basis.
 Please see Guidelines for 2010-2014 Catalog Students or Guidelines for 2004-2010 Catalog Students.
 Please note: Pass/Fail application deadline for Fall 2013 is Nov.
 5, 2013.
 Advising at departments.

-An engineering student may not enroll in more than 17 hours of coursework in a semester, except with the approval of the Dean via online application approved by the Student Affairs Office.
+An engineering student may not enroll in more than 17 hours of coursework in a semester, except with the approval of the Dean via online application approved by the Engineering Student Services & Advising Office.
 After a student applies and a decision is made, the student will be notified by email to check his or her status.
-Advising at SAO
+Advising at ESSA

-Students may enroll in graduate courses for undergraduate credit, assuming they meet certain conditions and the Student Affairs Office has approved their application.
+Students may enroll in graduate courses for undergraduate credit, assuming they meet certain conditions and the Engineering Student Services & Advising Office has approved their application.
 An undergraduate student enrolled in a graduate course is subject to all university regulations affecting undergraduates.
-Advising at SAO
+Advising at ESSA

 To contact advisors within your department, visit the Departmental Advising Offices page.